Ready to say goodbye to debt for good? Learn More

 Notification & Document Requirements

-• In New Jersey, the creditor can notify you in person, via certified mail with a return receipt requested, or by regular mail.
+⌛ The creditor can notify you in person, by certified mail with return receipt requested, or by regular mail.
+Once you're notified, you have a limited time to object:

 How To Object to a Wage Garnishment in New Jersey

-• Certification in Objection to Wage Garnishment: This document explains why you’re objecting to the garnishment or why you’re asking the court to reduce the wage garnishment.
+• Certification in Objection to Wage Garnishment: Explains why you're objecting or requesting a reduced garnishment amount.

 How Much of My Paycheck Can Be Taken by Wage Garnishment?

 In New Jersey, creditors can't take more than what they’re owed according to the judgment.
-This typically includes the debt amount plus fees, costs, and accumulated interest.
+This usually includes the original debt amount plus any court fees, legal costs, and interest.

-Under New Jersey law, a creditor can garnish the lesser of the following options:
+Under New Jersey law, a creditor can garnish the lowest of these three amounts:

-• 10% of your income if you earn up to but not more than 250% of the federal poverty level for a household of your size, or
+• 10% of your income if you earn less than 2.5 times the federal poverty level for your household size

-• 25% of your disposable earnings, also called your disposable income, for that week, or
+• 25% of your disposable income for that week

-Certain income is also exempt from garnishment in New Jersey.
-This includes Social Security and disability benefits, veteran’s benefits, and workers’ compensation, among others
+Certain income is exempt from garnishment in New Jersey.
+This includes Social Security and disability benefits, veterans' benefits, and workers’ compensation.

 How To Stop a Garnishment in New Jersey

-If you’re considering bankruptcy, you can take Upsolve's free two-minute screener to see if you qualify to use our free filing tool.
+💻 If you're thinking about bankruptcy, you can take Upsolve’s two-minute screener to see if you qualify to use our free filing tool.

 Are There Any Resources for People Facing Wage Garnishment in New Jersey?